Compact & Optimize Data (Merge)

 Custom Merge Pools

-It can sometimes be helpful to create additional merge pools targeted at specific tables.
-For example, you might create a special merge pool to handle merge within a Summary Table.
+All tables have merge enabled by default, but sometimes you might want to create additional merge pools targeted at specific tables to separate merge workloads and avoid “noisy neighbor” effects.
+For example, you might create a special merge pool to handle merge within a Summary Table, distancing that workload from the main merge process.

-The following command creates a custom pool with the pools API endpoint over HTTP via curl:
+The following Config API command creates a custom pool by means of the pools API endpoint over HTTP:

 POST {{base_url}}pools/